glass bells to show your precious objects

 Wet wood is commonly used as a mould in free hand glassblowing.
 But never as a definitive part of the end object.
 Iris and Ruben saw this as a beautiful element to use in the end result.
 The glass will mark the wood forever during blowing, therefor the wooden mould and its object in glass match perfectly together.
 With this new method Studio Thier&VanDaalen created different objects, to show your precious objects.

 Made since 2014 at Tetterode Glass in Amsterdam – glasblower: Marc Barreda – materials: glass & wood: Wengé, Ash or Walnut

 - The Shanghai Museum of Glass has acquired the high standing cabinet of the series Round Square.

 For special request, purchase or questions please email us.

 Hanging opaque cabinet – square frame: 34×34 cm

 Table cabinet Wenge – square frame: 24×24 cm – legs: 12 cm

-photography and styling: Studio Thier&vanDaalen
+photography: Studio Thier&vanDaalen